BKSpurgeon/personal-blog/_posts/2021-05-02-i-will-sing-of-my-redeemer.md

 tags:
 - anecdotes
 ---
 I raised my hand to partake in a rendition of: “**I will sing of my redeemer**” as part of the MCSI Youth fellowship.
-I quickly realised: singing is difficult – if you can’t hold a note; even more so without knowing the tune.
+I quickly realised: singing is difficult, especially if you can’t hold a note; even more so without knowing the tune.
 Add to that multiple harmonies, and I was down and out for the count.

 When the hymn was offered, I shirked and sat in the pews, rather than embarrassing ~~myself~~ the rest of the crew by singing with them.
 But just prior to the recital, Anu spoke of its Genesis, and that piqued my interest.
 I don’t think anyone can do full justice to her raconteur-ship but I shall attempt my own version: